 An oil burner can be used to heat the essential oils until they evaporate.
 The vapors are then released into the air, impregnating your house with the scent and helping to keep rodents away.

 A reed diffuser is an easy way to fill the air in your home with the scent of mouse-repelling essential oils.
 Set a few up around your house to keep rodents outside.

 Protecting your home from a rodent invasion is a full-time job, as these furry pests are common in almost every country on the planet.
 Preventing infestations is the best way to keep your home free of mice, and you can use certain scents to help you do just that.
-But what do mice hate the smell of?
-Peppermint, eucalyptus, cedar, and chili all have odors that can help to keep mice away
+But to answer the question – What scent will keep mice away?
+Peppermint, eucalyptus, cedar, cinnamon and chili all have strong odors that can help to keep mice away.